rodneyknaap/ZX81-CPLD-V1/README.md

 I will look at the autostart function how to modify the ZX81 ROM to allow the ZX81 to come out of RESET and not erasing the RAM.

 Please note the following things:
-- the design files can be downloaded, please see all the files named "Issue5 REV 1D" for the latest version of the entire project set
+- the design files can be downloaded, please see all the files named "Issue5 REV 1D" for the latest versions of the entire project set
 - nothing is verified yet, if anyone builds this project they should only do this if they are confident to be able to solve any problems for themselves.
-After I have had time to build and verify this design myself I will update the relevant information here.
+After I have had time to build and verify this design myself I will update a lot of relevant information here.
-- the quartus project is only a first draft before any testing and development is done
+- the quartus project is a first draft before any testing and development has been done, subject to lots of changes for a certain period after I build the REV1D PCB.
-- the quartus CPLD programming will be under development and subject to lots of changes for a certain period after I build the REV1D PCB.
-I will update information about the test and development findings here at the bottom of the page.
+- I will update information about the test and development findings here at the bottom of the page.

 ---------------------------------------------
 ![Top view of the PCB](ZX81_ISSUE5_REV1D.png)